 The IEP team reviews your child's IEP annually or more often if either you or school members would like to meet sooner to discuss progress.
 At the IEP review, the IEP may be revised if necessary.
-All team members are invited to the IEP review meeting, and as parents, you have the same rights as the initial meeting in regards to the implementation process.
+All team members are invited to the IEP review meeting, and as parents, you have the same rights as you did at the initial meeting.

-If you do not agree with the IEP and placement, you may discuss your concerns with the IEP team and try to come to an agreement of services.
+If you do not agree with the IEP and placement, you may discuss your concerns with the IEP team and try to come to an agreement.
 You may request additional testing, an independent evaluation, mediation (if available) or a due process hearing.
 Parents may also file a complaint with the state education agency (U.S. Department of Education, 2000).
-The Maine Parent Federation, listed in the resources at the end of this handbook, offers assistance to parents when faced with these circumstances.